-where Fbr,i is the ultimate bearing strength of the i'th hole (calculated using Subsection 9.3.4) and Fb,i is the ultimate shear strength of the i'th fastener (calculated using Subsection 9.3.2).
+where Fbr,i is the ultimate bearing strength of the i'th hole (calculated using Section 9.3.4) and Fb,i is the ultimate shear strength of the i'th fastener (calculated using Section 9.3.2).

-Using the shear force resulting from equation [9.4.3], the relevant margins of safety should be calculated for each fastener according the complete set of bearing joint analysis methods in Section 9.3.
+Using the shear force resulting from equation [9.4.3], it is important to calculate the relevant margins of safety for each fastener according the complete set of bearing joint analysis methods in Section 9.3.

-A worked example of eccentric bearing joints is given in Subsection 9.5.39.8.
+A worked example of eccentric bearing joints is given in Section 9.5.3.

 Friction Grip Design of Eccentric Shear Joints